New Arrests in Deadly 1993 Los Angeles Apartment Arson

 Detective work decades after fire swept through a Los Angeles apartment building filled with poor immigrants has led to arrests of alleged gang members and the prospect of murder charges for the deaths of seven children, three women and two late-term fetuses, authorities said Monday.

-"They just would not let this case go," Police Chief Beck told a news conference.
+"They just would not let this case go," Police Chief Charlie Beck told a news conference.

 "A new manager came into the location and tried to do the right thing and stop the narcotics sales," Beck said.
 "We believe these horrible murders were done to facilitate drug sales."